Great CMOs need to align metrics with strategic priorities. Learn how to create your first B2B SaaS Marketing budget with this free downloadable...

 I like to break this up as follows:

 - What's their leadership personality and track record?
-Have they created followership?
+Have they created followership by inspiring them and plotting a credible marketing strategy?
 Does their team follow them?
 Are their peers confident in the CMO to lead the Marketing function?
 Does the CEO follow their lead?
 And the board of directors?
 Do they trust them?
+Do they earn the respect of the team, both your marketing team and your peers?

 - Building on #1, does your CMO command respect?
 Do they have some Marketing gravitas?
 This is not just about a strong personality, and could include a track record of publishing content that has given them credibility.
-Look for someone who is sharp and can think on their feet.
+Look for someone who is sharp and can think on their feet, and is willing to speak truth to power.
 Marketing spans complex topics and will often be challenged by others.
 You want your CMO to have significant intellectual horsepower, while being gentle and patient.
 Smart, not arrogant.

 - What type of teams have they led?
-This could be about team size, or teams in specific culture (startup vs. enterprise, languages etc.).
-What was the maturity of the teams they have led?
+This could be about team size, or teams in specific cultures (startup vs. enterprise, languages etc.).
+What was the maturity of the teams they led?
 Have they shown an ability to flex their leadership styles (for example situational leadership).

 The number one job of every Fractional CMO, Interim CMO or Full time CMO is to manage the marketing function.